 Not at all!
 We simply believe that traditional classrooms have a lot of catching up to do, and as game developers we feel like we can help tackle that problem.
 You can read more about it here.

 I’m a scientist and/or an educator; how can I get involved?

 Say no more – where can I buy it?

 Well when is it coming out then?

 Uhm, no idea.
-We’ll have something for you towards the end of this year though.
+We’ll have something for you towards the second half of 2019 though.

 How much will it cost?